succip/cosmosjr-pilot/src/config/layerstructure.md

     }
 ]

-- getNodeIds() combs the UI tree to push all child nodes to nodeIdList[]
+- getNodeIds() combs the UI tree to push all child node ids to nodeIdList[], things like "Lots (Yellow),Lots"
 - nodeIdList[] is used in getNodeByIdX()